dimitrov8/OsuSpeedTest/README.md

 ## Description

-"Osu Speed Test" is a console application designed for Osu! players to measure and track their clicking speed and performance metrics.
+"Osu!
+Speed Test" is a console application designed for Osu! players and anyone interested in measuring and tracking their clicking speed and performance metrics.

 ## Features